patricia-pan/node-readme/README.md

 Note: If you have any existing global packages, those will not be automatically added to your package.json file unless you `npm install` it while in your folder with your package.json file.

-## How to NOT upload all your downloaded packages/dependencies to git.
+## How to NOT upload all your downloaded packages / dependencies to git.
-// touch .gitignore To prevent certain uploads to github.
-Write the name of the folder we want to ignore inside it:
-// node_modules Type this inside the .gitignore file, no quotes or anything else

-// 'npm init' To add node to your folder.
-// 'npm init -y' To say yes to all the default options, instead of hitting enter through each line upon init.
-// touch index.js To create the js file
-// node index.js To run this file
-// nodemon To automatically run index.js, it will look for the first file named index.js regardless of what's listed as main in package.json
-// nodemon indexTwo.js To automatically run the other file using nodemon.

-// npm install Goes down the list of dependencies in package.json 'dependencies' and downloads them

-// npm i -g nodemon To install nodemon globally.
-Can also type install instead of i.

-// package-lock.json is created when you (locally?) download a package and it tells you how to view that
+When we download 3rd party apps (typically via npm install), we don't want to upload those to Github.
+So we can tell git what to ignore when making commits.

-// touch .gitignore To prevent certain uploads to github.
-Write the name of the folder we want to ignore inside it:
+`touch .gitignore` To prevent certain uploads to github.
+Write the name of the folder we want to ignore inside it:  `node_modules`
-// node_modules Type this inside the .gitignore file, no quotes or anything else
+No need to type anything else in that file save for node_modules (the name of the folder with your npm installs)

-### Mastering markdown:
+## Mastering markdown:
 https://guides.github.com/features/mastering-markdown/